jupanago/RCode_BignonieaeAoE/README.md

 ## Usage

-The pipeline of the analysis is described and can be executed from the `NDM_workflow.R` script.
+The pipeline of the analysis is described and can be executed from the `.R/NDM_workflow.R` script.
 A [Wiki](https://github.com/jupanago/RCode_BignonieaeAoE/wiki) page is available in this repository to look easily at the results of this script.

 The NDM/VNDM output files are saved in `./data`.